alalalbert/RAG-with-reflection/README.md

 Big ups to Pinecone for the <a href='https://github.com/pinecone-io/examples/blob/master/learn/generation/better-rag/advanced-rag-with-canopy.ipynb'>sample code</a> on which this is based

-If you're reading this, check out <a href='https://www.oneusefulthing.org/'>Ethan Mollick</a> who writes about how this tech is changign the world of work
+If you're reading this, check out <a href='https://www.oneusefulthing.org/'>Ethan Mollick</a> who writes about how this tech is changing the world of work